AbsaOSS/spark-commons/README.md

 ## Functions

-1. Similarly to [col] function evaluates the column based on the provided column name.
-But the here it can be a full path even of nested fields.
-It also evaluates arrays and maps where the array index or map key are in brackets [].
+1. Similarly to `col` function evaluates the column based on the provided column name.
+But here, it can be a full path even of nested fields.
+It also evaluates arrays and maps where the array index or map key is in brackets `[]`.

    ```scala
        def col_of_path(fullColName: String): Column